deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 He answered cautiously.
 "Hey."

-"…*Hey*."
+"...*Hey*."

-"I uh…I was worried I wouldn’t hear from you again.
-After…"
+"I uh...I was worried I wouldn’t hear from you again.
+After..."

-"*That was…"* Ava sighed down the phone. "…*We need to talk about it."*
+"*That was..."* Ava sighed down the phone. "...*We need to talk about it."*

 "I’ll come over."

 "*Or you could just let me in.
-It’s…kinda cold out here."*
+It’s...kinda cold out here."*

 He frowned, leaned over and twitched the curtain aside.
 Ava gave him a sheepish wave through the glass.
 She was hovering outside his front door, bobbing, fidgeting and pacing.

 He let her in.
-"You could have just knocked…"
+"You could have just knocked..."

 "Yeah." she agreed, but shrugged.
 "Didn’t, though."